CumulusNetworks/docs/content/cumulus-netq-45/NVLink4/NVLink4-fluentd.md

 ## Enable Fluentd Streaming

-To enable Fluentd streaming from nvlink4 switches to your flient collector, use the `nvos_api_handler` tool to configure streaming parameters.
+To enable Fluentd streaming from nvlink4 switches to your fluent collector, use the `nvos_api_handler` tool to configure streaming parameters.
 The syntax for the command is below and can be reviewed on the command line with the `nvos_api_handler -h` command:

 ```
 $ ./nvos_api_handler -h